andrew/ultimate-awesome/README.md

 - [awesome-green-cloud-computing](https://github.com/awesomelistsio/awesome-green-cloud-computing) - A curated list of awesome tools, resources, frameworks, and educational content focused on Green Cloud Computing—the practice of making cloud infrastructure and services more energy-efficient and environmentally sustainable.
 - [awesome-headless-cms](https://github.com/awesomelistsio/awesome-headless-cms) - A curated list of awesome Headless CMS platforms, tools, resources, and guides for decoupled content management.
 - [awesome-html5](https://github.com/awesomelistsio/awesome-html5) - A curated list of awesome HTML5 resources, tools, frameworks, and learning materials.
+- [awesome-hugging-face](https://github.com/awesomelistsio/awesome-hugging-face) - A curated list of awesome libraries, models, datasets, tutorials, and tools from and for the Hugging Face ecosystem.
 - [awesome-human-rights](https://github.com/awesomelistsio/awesome-human-rights) - A curated list of high-quality resources, tools, datasets, organizations, and educational content related to human rights.
 - [awesome-icons](https://github.com/awesomelistsio/awesome-icons) - A curated list of awesome icon packs, libraries, tools, and resources for web and app design.
 - [awesome-internet-freedom](https://github.com/awesomelistsio/awesome-internet-freedom) - A curated list of tools, platforms, organizations, and resources that support free, open, and secure access to the internet.